 Exciting times are coming in NFB conventions.
 Keep these in mind as you plan your activities throughout the coming year.

 The Annual NFB of Minnesota Convention is October 25-27 in Bloomington.
-Members received a letter with details, and the letter is on our website at www.nfbmn.org.
+Members will receive a letter with details about a month before the convention, and the letter will be on our website at www.nfbmn.org.

 By Chris Kuell

-(Editor’s Note: Shawn is executive director of Blindness: Learning in New Dimensions (BLIND) and an active member of the NFB of Minnesota Metro Chapter.)
+(Editor’s Note: Pat is a member of the NFB of Minnesota Board of Directors, and an active member of the Metro Chapter.)

 By Lori Peglow